 Action needed in case of an Unsatisfactory Report:

 Where an Electrical Installation Safety Report finds urgent remedial work or requires ‘further investigation’.

-The private landlord must ensure that the necessary work is carried out by a qualified and competent electrician within 28 days (or the period specified in the report if it is less than 28 days), starting with the inspection and testing date.
+A landlord is required to ensure that a qualified and competent electrician carries out the necessary work within 28 days.
+Or the period specified in the report is less than 28 days, starting with the inspection and testing date.

 The landlord must then:

-- obtain written confirmation from a qualified person that further investigative or remedial work has been conducted and that the electrical safety standards have been met or that further investigative or remedial work is required.
+- Obtain written confirmation from a qualified person that further investigative or remedial work has been conducted.
+The electrical safety standards have been met, or that additional investigative or remedial work is required.